 And that makes life much easier for new starters, particularly those who have little to no savings.
 Some employers even give their employees a cash advance on their wages, to help them transition to their new pay date and make up for the gap in their income.

 However, for those entering the gig economy, there can often be set up costs.
 And if you have no savings, that means borrowing to invest.

 For Uber drivers for example there’s the cost of the vehicle, licensing and registration.
 Possibly a new phone to run the app.
 Petrol.
 Wet wipes.
 Bag of haribo for customers….
 You get the idea.

 For a graphic designer or digital nomad, IT equipment is essential.
 You might need a new macbook, photoshop licence, Bluetooth keyboard and 4G Internet subscription.
 It all adds up.

-So should I invest?
+So should I borrow to invest?
 I’m worried about debt.

 As I mention regularly on this blog, the key to going solo is caution.
 And when it comes to investing in a new idea or project, the need for caution is even greater.